azuredevcollege/trainingdays/day3/challenges/01-challenge-cosmosdb.md

 ## Use the Cosmos DB Change Feed

-Which APIs are supported...

 ### Why to use it?

 The Azure Cosmos DB change feed enables efficient processing of large datasets with a high volume of writes.
 Change feed also offers an alternative to querying an entire dataset to identify what has changed.
-This document focuses on common change feed design patterns, design tradeoffs, and change feed limitations.
+This section focuses on giving an overview of the Cosmos DB change feed, how to consume it and a sample where an Azure Function consumes the message from the change feed.

 Azure Cosmos DB is well-suited for IoT, gaming, retail, and operational logging applications.
 A common design pattern in these applications is to use changes to the data to trigger additional actions.
 Examples of additional actions include: